byuitechops/for-the-strength-of-developers/Handbook/7. Employee Exit Process/Departing Employees - ${NAME}.md

 - [ ] All of the projects are sufficiently commented according to the coding guidelines set forth by Josh.

 ### Project Transition
-- [ ] Come up with a list of employees that you think would be capable of taking over your prject.
+- [ ] Come up with a list of employees that you think would be capable of taking over your project.
     - [ ] Reach out to Josh to receive approval.

 ### Schedule Exit Interview with Josh and/or Leads